Aldas25/loss-of-plasticity/README.md

 In the corresponding folders you can find the DelftBlue, DAIC and plotting scripts.

+The thesis is authored by Aldas Lenkšas (TU Delft), and supervised by Wendelin Böhmer (TU Delft), Laurens Engwegen (TU Delft).

 ### Abstract
 One of the central problems in continual learning is the loss of plasticity, which is the model’s inability to learn new tasks.
 Several approaches